Original Documents: Paper vs PDF vs Blockchain-Verified Credentials

 If you're still issuing paper certificates or PDF credentials, you're making verification harder than it needs to be - and leaving your documents vulnerable to forgery.

-TRUE Original helps organizations issue tamper-proof digital documents with instant verification.
-500,000+ documents issued for 200+ organizations across 15+ countries.
+TRUE Original helps organisations issue tamper-proof digital documents with instant verification.
+500,000+ documents issued for 200+ organisations across 15+ countries.

 Get started with TRUE